Heater Blower Motor Resistors and Fan Speed Controllers

 Why Do They Fail?

-• Overheating caused by clogged cabin filters or blocked vents
+• Overheating caused by blocked cabin filters or restricted airflow.

-• Age-related wear of internal resistive elements or transistors
+• Age-related component wear affecting resistive elements or electronic circuitry.

-• Faulty blower motors, drawing excess current and damaging the resistor/controller
+• Faulty blower motors drawing excessive current and overloading the control unit.

 Symptoms of a Failing Blower Resistor or Speed Controller

-• Only one fan speed works, often just the highest
+• Only one fan speed operates, often the highest setting only.

-• No fan operation at all, despite a working motor
+• No blower operation despite the motor being functional.

-• Blower runs continuously, even with ignition off (in vehicles with PWM systems)
+• Blower runs continuously, even with the ignition switched off.

-• Burning smell or heat damage near the resistor location
+• Burning smell or visible heat damage around the resistor or controller.

 Fitting Tips

-1. Always replace the cabin filter — blocked filters can cause resistor overheating
+1. Always replace the cabin filter – blocked filters can restrict airflow and cause resistor overheating.

-2. Test blower motor current draw — an overworked motor may damage new resistors
+2. Test blower motor current draw – an overworked motor can damage a new resistor or controller.

-3. Inspect connectors for signs of melting, corrosion, or looseness
+3. Inspect electrical connectors for signs of corrosion, overheating or loose connections.

-4. Ensure correct matching part — many modern vehicles use intelligent controllers (not passive resistors)
+4. Confirm the correct replacement part – many modern vehicles use electronic blower controllers rather than traditional resistors.

-5. Clear HVAC fault codes, especially on vehicles with automatic climate control
+5. Clear any HVAC fault codes after installation, particularly on vehicles with automatic climate control.